 Adapted from Deborah Madison's Vegetarian Cooking for Everyone

-Photo of radicchio taken by a friend of my family at the Campo dei Fiori market in Rome.
+Photo of radicchio taken by a friend of my family at the Campo dei Fiori market in Rome, used with permission.